- 22 Resorts

 - Home to Vail, Beaver Creek, Copper Mountain

-There is a full-service day spa at the Cedar Breaks Lodge & Spa, with a variety of services ranging from traditional bodywork to energy therapies.
-Several retail shops in Brian Head offer on-mountain shopping opportunities, and there are two convenience stores, a liquor store, post office, and real estate offices on the mountain as well.
+Several restaurants on the mountain.
+Full-service day spa at the Cedar Breaks Lodge & Spa, with a variety of services ranging from traditional bodywork to energy therapies.
+On-mountain shopping opportunities, and there are two convenience stores, a liquor store, post office, and real estate offices on the mountain as well.
 Cedar City has large chain grocery stores and department store shopping, with a smaller grocery store and drug store in Parowan.
-The Cedar Breaks Club at the Cedar Breaks Lodge & Spa serves adult beverages, as do other on-mountain venues when food is purchased.
 The Kids Camp offers day care for children ages 6 weeks through 12 years old.
 Kids Camp also offers affordable all-inclusive packages for children ages 3-12.
 Two on-mountain ski and snowboard rentals shops; ski and snowboard lessons available through the resort's Winter Sports School,inexpensive lift/lodging packages.

 P.O.
 Box 190008

 84719 Brian Head